mikenomitch/platemail/README.md

 The backend should have:

 - An example resource with schema/model/controller/view/routing - (done)
-- API routes and Browser Routes
+- API routes and Browser Routes - (done)
 - A barebones user model with sign up/in/out
   - Including tokens for password reset
 - Basic auth on both API and browser with JWTS